FY 2016 Wage Index Proposed Rule – Fundamental Changes in Hospice Payments

 - a FY 2016 national net market basket increase for hospice of 1.8%;

-- to eliminate the flat per diem rate for routine home care (rhc) and instead pay 16.0% more per day for rhc for the first 60 days of a patient’s hospice stay, and 9.2% less per rhc day as a patient’s stay exceeds 60 days; for readmissions, the higher first 60 day rate will apply whenever there is at least a sixty day break in hospice services; CMS believes this will be budget neutral nationally, acknowledges differential impacts by hospice segments and has listed its estimate of those impacts by segment;
+- to eliminate the flat per diem rate for routine home care (rhc) and instead pay 16.0% more per day for rhc for the first 60 days of a patient’s hospice stay, and 9.2% less per rhc day as a patient’s stay exceeds 60 days; for readmissions, the higher first 60 day rate will apply whenever there is at least a sixty day break in hospice services; CMS believes this will be budget neutral nationally, acknowledges differential impacts by Hospice Segment.

 - an incremental Service Intensity Add-on (SIA) payment that essentially pays by the hour for visits by RNs and SWs (but not LPNs or HHAs) when made to patients during their last seven days of life, but only for patients on routine home care and not resident in nursing facilities; the SIA is also proposed to be budget neutral, apparently meaning annual adjustments rhc payment rates will be reduced dollar for dollar for anticipated SIA expenditures;